Monadic second-order model-checking on decomposable matroids: Matroids and Branch-width

-\paragraph{Cycle Matroid} The second example is the cycle matroid or graphic matroid of a graph.
+\paragraph{Cycle Matroid} The second example is the \emph{cycle} matroid of a graph; such matroids are said to be \emph{graphic}.
 Let $G$ be a graph, the ground set of its cycle matroid is the set of its edges.
 A set is said to be dependent if it contains a cycle.
-Here a base is a spanning tree of the graph and a circuit is a cycle.
+Here a base is a spanning tree if the graph is connected and a circuit is a cycle.

 \begin{example}